-Finish entrepreneur Marcus Räder, CEO of travel tech company Hostaway recently wrote an editorial explaining why he felt Toronto was the perfect place to start his company.
+Finish entrepreneur Marcus Räder, CEO of travel tech company Hostaway, recently wrote an editorial explaining why he felt Toronto was the perfect place to start his company.

 “Before starting my company Hostaway, I worked in tech start-ups for over ten years in several countries.
 I have been part of companies that have raised a lot of funding and some that ran out of funding.
-I’ve worked on great products with incredible teams from around the globe,” He said adding that when he went to various tech events in Toronto, he would feel inspired by the ecosystem of successful founders and start-ups here.
+I’ve worked on great products with incredible teams from around the globe,” He said, adding that when he went to various tech events in Toronto, he would feel inspired by the ecosystem of successful founders and start-ups here.

 “I was blown away by the growth the Canadian tech scene has seen in the last few years.
 It wasn’t long before I had that entrepreneurial itch again,” Marcus said.

 “Hostaway came about as a result of noticing that there was a big opportunity in the travel industry.
-This industry was attracting a lot of investment from venture capitalists, and I started researching where the most promising areas were.
+This industry attracted a lot of investment from venture capitalists, and I started researching where the most promising areas were.
 Short term rentals stood out as a niche to focus on, so I started to narrow in on that.
 Eventually, that led us to build a full-service solution for vacation rental property managers,” Räder said.

 We started the company with an Iranian in Finland and a Finn in Canada, and our first staff recruitments were from France, Russia, and Barcelona.
-I knew that this could be a multinational billion dollar company.
+I knew that this could be a multinational billion-dollar company.
 So now there was the pressing question of where to build it.
 Should I go to Silicon Valley?
 Back to Europe?”
 He said, describing his thought process.

 “In the end, we decided that Toronto was the best place for our biggest office to be based,”

 Toronto has an impressive cluster of business incubators and accelerators that offer a range of services and strategic partnerships to support budding tech companies.
-The DMZ, in particular, has been a huge help for us and we’re proud of being alumni of the program.
+The DMZ, in particular, has been a huge help for us, and we’re proud of being alumni of the program.
 Their mentorship and network made it easier for us to attract talent and accelerate our growth.